Royal Engineer Regiment (Malaysia): Institut Kejuruteraan Medan Tentera Darat (IKEM)

 Institut Kejuruteraan Medan Tentera Darat / IKEM (Army Field Engineering Institute) handles all training requirements of Rejimen Askar Jurutera DiRaja, specifically the training of the combat engineers.

 Rejimen Pengendalian Pakar (Rejimen Askar Wataniah)

 Rejimen Pengendalian Pakar (Rejimen Askar Wataniah) and the Skuadron Jurutera Medan Pakar (Rejimen Askar Wataniah) are volunteer reserve regiments and squadrons of the Rejimen Askar Wataniah.
 These units specialise in the handling of ports, waterworks, railway, power plant/electric supply or telecommunications.

 Jabatanarah Jurutera

-Engineer Directorate Jabatanarah Jurutera is headed by a Brigadier General (Chief Engineer) that manages the administration of Royal Engineer Regiment.
+Engineer Directorate Jabatanarah Jurutera is headed by a Brigadier General (Chief Engineer) who manages the administration of Royal Engineer Regiment.

 Bahagian Perkhidmatan Kejuruteraan Pertahanan (BPKP)

 Defense Engineering Services Division An implementing agency for infrastructure development projects in ATM, maintains buildings under BPKP and is responsible for registering, maintaining and ensuring that ATM assets are properly maintained and recorded.

 Unit Perkhidmatan Kejuruteraan Angkatan Tentera (UPKAT)

 Armed Forces Engineering Service Unit A sub unit to BPKP as an implementing agency for infrastructure development projects in ATM, maintains buildings under ATM and is responsible for registering, maintaining and ensuring that ATM assets are properly maintained and recorded.